 A major plus point with the Dencover option is that there are no excesses to pay, which is not the case with some all-encompassing medical plans.

 Boots also offer policies - ranging from around £12 per month (a policy designed to cover the cost of most NHS treatments carried out in England and Wales and contribute towards the cost of NHS treatments in Scotland and Northern Ireland).
-More expensive plans starting at just over £15 can help with the cost of private treatments as well as providing worldwide accidental cover and offer assistance towards the cost of treating oral cancer.
+They have three levels of cover.
+More expensive plans starting at just around £17 can help with the cost of private treatments as well as providing worldwide accidental cover and offer assistance towards the cost of treating oral cancer.